Apple custard tart

 Stage 1 - 10 min.

-Apple custard tart : Photo of step #1
+Apple custard tart : Stage 1

 The pastry case

-Roll out 300 g Sweetcrust pastry (pâte sablée) and line an 8-inch (20 cm) tin or mould, following these tips.
+Roll out 300 g sweetcrust pastry (pâte sablée) and line an 8-inch (20 cm) tin or mould, following these tips.

 Put to wait in the fridge.